dougeby/IntuneDocs/intune/android-enterprise-overview.md

 -  **Work profile-scoped VPN** – VPN connections are limited to just the apps deployed to the work profile.
 Only Android enterpise-managed apps can use the VPN connection.
 Personal apps on the device cannot use a managed VPN connection.
 For more information, see [Android enterprise VPN settings](vpn-settings-android.md#android-work-profile-device-vpn-settings).

--  **App-specific VPN** – If a VPN provider supports configuration for app-specific VPN and provides the capability to configure per-app VPN via the Android enterprise app configuration profile, then an app-specific VPN can be configured in Intune.
-Check with the VPN provider to see if they support this capability.
+-  **App-specific VPN** – App-specific VPN can be configured in Intune if the VPN provider supports:
+    - configuration for app-specific VPN
+    - the capability to configure per-app VPN via the Android enterprise app configuration profile.
     For more information, see [Use a Microsoft Intune custom profile to create a per-app VPN profile for Android devices](android-pulse-secure-per-app-vpn.md).

 ## Certificate profiles

 The same certificate profile configuration options that are available to Android management are available on Android work profile devices.
 Android enterprise provides enhanced certificate management APIs.
 Enhanced certificate management provides the following functionality:

 -  Ensures that cert deployment is silent and seamless for the user.
--  Ensures that deployed certs are completely removed when a device is retired from Intune and the work profile is removed.
+-  Ensures that deployed certs are removed when a device is retired from Intune and the work profile is removed.
 -  Provides improved messaging that informs users that the certificate was deployed and configured by their IT department via their management service.

 For more information, see [Configure a certificate profile for your devices in Microsoft Intune](certificates-configure.md).